 Doom 3: One of the distress calls after the Teleporter Accident is "They're breaking through the walls!", a possible reference to the Aliens line "They're coming out of the goddamn walls!".

 Dragon Slayer II Xanadu has the Black Onyx and Fire Crystal items, whose names are surely inspired by The Black Onyx, the first successful Japanese RPG, and its sequel The Fire Crystal.

-And, this being Dwarf Fortress, it's incredibly easy to add more as you see fit.
+Dwarf Fortress.
+You start with seven dwarves.
+There are also thesepages at the DF Wiki.
+And it's incredibly easy to add more as you see fit.
 For instance, there's a player-created mod that adds new reasons for dwarfs to like existing critters; among those added are "...likes Batmen for their awesome theme songs.
 DANANANANANANA BATMAN!"

-The Elder Scrolls is full of Shout Outs.
+The Elder Scrolls has lots of Shout Outs.
 Almost all of the gods in the series are named after people who worked on the game, and many NPCs have names that reference other fictional characters (such as Lucien Lachance and Vincente Valteri), sports teams (Tarhiel) and characters from folklore ("Springheel" Jakben of Imbel) Oblivion even has a ruined city called Vindeisel.

 In Oblivion, there's even a (possible) shout out to Under Siege.
 One quest involves a floating inn being hijacked by a group of bandits, and when asked who the main character is, there's an option to reply "I'm just the ship's cook".